atomicdata-dev/atomic-data-docs/src/atomic-server.md

 [`Atomic-Server`](https://github.com/joepio/atomic-data-rust/blob/master/server/README.md) is the _reference implementation_ of the Atomic Data Core + Extended specification.
 It was developed parallel to this specification, and it served as a testing ground for various ideas (some of which didn't work, and some of which ended up in the spec).

-It's a graph database server for storing and sharing typed linked data.
+Atomic-Server is a graph database server for storing and sharing typed linked data.
 It's free, open source (MIT license), and has a ton of features:

 - ⚛️  **Dynamic schema validation** / type checking using [Atomic Schema](https://docs.atomicdata.dev/schema/intro.html).
 Combines safety of structured data with the